ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Send the Join Response {#ssec-join-resp}

-If the processing of the Join Request described in {{ssec-join-req-processing}} is successful, the Group Manager updates the group membership by registering the joining node NODENAME as a new member of the OSCORE group GROUPNAME, as described in {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}.
+If the processing of the Join Request described in {{ssec-join-req-processing}} is successful, the Group Manager updates the group membership by registering the joining node NODENAME as a new member of the OSCORE group GROUPNAME, as described in {{Section 4.3.1 of RFC9594}}.

 If the joining node has not taken exclusively the role of monitor, the Group Manager performs also the following actions.